Frequently Asked Questions About Grants

 The people who have authority to make administrative decisions for the project and have access to budget and leadership data.

 Who should be our organization’s primary contact in the TMF application system?

 The CEO, Executive Director, Sr Pastor, or person responsible for the work.

 May I schedule an appointment to discuss my project idea?

-If you are considering submitting an initial inquiry (i.e. LOI) for funding, please first review information on eligibility (add link), as well as our current funding priorities (add link).
-If you would like to review your project or program with a staff person, please email email@example.com with a brief Executive Summary and contact information.
+If you are considering submitting LOI for funding (to begin the LOI process, please log on to TMF's Grants Portal), first review information on eligibility.
+If you would like to review your project or program with a staff person, please email firstname.lastname@example.org with a brief Executive Summary and contact information.